lorniu/pdd.el/docs/proxy.md

 ## Miscellaneous

-**Note:** The URL backend automatically applies the same proxy to both HTTP and HTTPS connections by default.
+**Notice:** The URL backend automatically applies the same proxy to both HTTP and HTTPS connections by default.
 To implement protocol-specific proxy routing (e.g., different proxies for HTTP vs HTTPS), you can use a dynamic proxy function as the Protocol-Specific example.